igrikg/GINja/README.md

 ## 🙏 Acknowledgements

-Responsible for GINA Reflectometer @ BNC
+We gratefully acknowledge the team responsible for the **[GINA reflectometer](https://bnc.hu/gina/)** at the Budapest Neutron Centre ([BNC](https://bnc.hu/)) for their invaluable contributions.

+Special thanks to the developers of the **[Nicos](https://nicos-controls.org/)** control system, whose efforts have significantly enhanced our operational capabilities.

-Uses ORSO as standard output format
+We recognize the use of **[ORSO](https://www.reflectometry.org/)** as the standard output format for reflectometry data.

-PSI NOB-type converter added for institutional reporting needs
+Additionally, we acknowledge the developer of the PSI NOB-type converter, created to fulfill specific institutional reporting needs.

-Have feedback or want to contribute?
-Open an issue or submit a pull request!

 ---

 ## 🙋 Feedback & Contributions

 Have feedback or want to contribute?
-[Open an issue](https://github.com/igrikg/GINja/issues) or submit a pull request!
+Open [an issue](https://github.com/igrikg/GINja/issues) or submit a pull request!